MuhammadFazri10/MuhammadFazri10/README.md

 - 👋 Hi, I’m @MuhammadFazri10
 - 👀 I’m interested in FULL STACK DEVELOPER
-- 🌱 I’m currently learning LARAVEL AND REACT JS
+- 🌱 I’m currently learning FULLSTACK JS
-- 💞️ I’m looking to collaborate on ...
+- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---